 *Storage tips: in the fridge for up to 2 weeks or in the freezer for months, allowing it to thaw at room temperature for a few mins before serving

-Thank you to Michelle for creating these delicious Vegan treats for you all to serve and enjoy in your Coconut Bowls with friends and family this festive season!
+Thank you to Michelle for creating these delicious Vegan treats for you all to serve and enjoy in your Coconut Bowls with friends and family!

 Sign up to get the latest on sales, new releases and more …